Treecodes/stokes-treecode/README.md

 codes: 3D_SingStokes_Taylor_case_1.cpp, 3D_SingStokes_Taylor_case_2.cpp
 data files: data_Taylor_treecode
 reference: L. Wang, S. Tlupova, R. Krasny (2019) A treecode algorithm for 3D Stokeslets and stresslets, Advances in Applied Mathematics and Mechanics 11, 737-756

-In data_Taylor_treecode there are files for two test cases, (1) Stokeslet and stresslet particles on a sphere with system size N = 20480, 81920, 327680, 1310720, (2) Stokeslets randomly distributed in cubes with system size N = 125K, 400K, 1000K.
+notes: In data_Taylor_treecode there are files for two test cases, (1) Stokeslet and stresslet particles on a sphere with system size N = 20480, 81920, 327680, 1310720, (2) Stokeslets randomly distributed in cubes with system size N = 125K, 400K, 1000K.
 Files with "lambda" in filename are weights.